Hippolyte-Jules Pilet de La Mesnardière

 Hippolyte-Jules Pilet de La Mesnardière (1610, Le Loroux-Bottereau – 4 June 1663, Paris) was a French physician, man of letters and dramatist.
+He was born in the Province of Brittany.

-He was elected to the Académie française in 1655.
+He was elected to the Académie Française in 1655.
 He was a major figure in the next few years in the codification of the classical French drama, along with Jean Chapelain and François Hedelin d'Aubignac.